 Again, for the purposes of this ‘short’ autobiography, I have to make a long story short so, suffice to say, I didn’t fare much better, a bit, but not much, with the re-sits.
 However, I was offered a place to read French at Goldsmiths College, University of London.
 Now, I never wanted to study French, never even considered it, I wanted to study law (what planet was I on? – though I did get a law degree, and qualified as a solicitor, some years later) but I went.
 Again, no self-confidence as I went through the entrance doors to the grand, impressive building which is Goldsmiths.
 Instead of looking at what I had in my hand, a wonderful opportunity, I looked at what I didn’t have…I stayed a week, ONE week, and then left!
 That speaks volumes about me at that time…hopeless!

-1986 to 1990: more semi-wasted years, in Newcastle and London, a little flirting with journalism – a journalism course with Thomson Newspaper Group (publisher of, amongst other newspapers, the Newcastle Journal and the Newcastle Evening Chronicle), which runs a nationally respected journalism training centre, stockbroking in Newcastle and in the City of London and estate agency (I could, but I won’t, write reams on those years!).
+1986 to 1990: more semi-wasted years, a little flirting with journalism – a journalism course with Thomson Newspaper Group (publisher of, amongst other newspapers, the Newcastle Journal and the Newcastle Evening Chronicle), which runs a nationally respected journalism training centre, stockbroking, ‘the City’, and estate agency (I could, but I won’t, write reams on those years!).
 I call 1986 to 1990 ‘semi’-wasted years for me, just ‘semi’-wasted, because we can learn lessons from experiences which, at the time, appear to be mistakes.
 They were wasted in so far as I didn’t keep going, I didn’t build on what I was doing but maybe I shouldn’t use the adjective ‘wasted’ at all because, in hindsight, I did benefit in an educational sense.

 1991 I got married (for the first time) and, surprise, surprise, that ended in divorce (in 1995).